I5UCC/MouseMeeter/README.md

 # Credit

-[SaifAqqad](https://github.com/SaifAqqad) for their wrapper class for Voicemeeter's Remote API.
+[SaifAqqad](https://github.com/SaifAqqad) for their wrapper class for Voicemeeter's Remote API. <br>
 [cocobelgica](https://github.com/cocobelgica) for their JSON module for AutoHotkey.